edresch/coalescence/coalescence.md

 * “The love that you withhold is the pain that you carry.” - [Alex Collier](https://youtu.be/oQZgAEA95s8?t=2010)

 * [*The Giving Tree*](https://imgur.com/a/X5grhUF) [by Shel Silverstein](https://youtu.be/1TZCP6OqRlE?t=14)

-* "We often say that you can only think one thing at a time.
-The truth is that in looking at the world bit by bit we convince ourselves that it consists of separate things, and so give ourselves the problem of how these things are connected and how they cause and effect each other.
-The problem would never have arisen if we had been aware that it was ***just our way of looking at the world which had chopped it up into separate bits, things, events, causes, and effects.*** So-called opposites, such as light and darkness, are poles or aspects of the same thing.
-But we have no word for that thing, save such vague concepts as Existence, Being, God, or the Ultimate Ground of Being.
-We really feel that this world is indeed an assemblage of separate things that have somehow come together or, perhaps, fallen apart, and that we are each only one of them.
-In other words, we do not play the Game of Black-and-White.
-Instead, we play the game of Black-versus-White or, more usually, White-versus Black.
-Not realizing the inseparability of the positive and negative poles of the rhythm.
-Now you can begin to see the world as it is. ***And you don't see any past, and you don't see any future.
-You don't see a difference between yourself and the rest of it.*** - [Alan Watts, On the Taboo Against Knowing Who You Are](https://terebess.hu/english/AlanWatts-On%20The%20Taboo%20Against%20Knowing%20Who%20You%20Are.pdf)

 ***